mtiller/ModelicaBook/text/source/behavior/discrete/bouncing.rst

 .. plot:: ../plots/BB1.py
    :class: interactive

 In this plot, we see that at around 0.48 seconds, the first impact with the surface occurs.
 This occurs because the condition ``h<0`` first becomes true at that moment.
-Note that what makes this a state event (unlike our example in :ref:`previous cooling examples <cooling-revisited>`) is the fact that this conditional expression references continuous variables other than ``time``.
+Note that what makes this a state event (unlike our example in :ref:`previous cooling examples

-.. todo:: link to previous cooling examples not showing up correctly
+<cooling-revisited>`) is the fact that this conditional expression
-          do the referenced variables have to be continuous to make a state event?
+references variables other than ``time``.

 As such, the simulation proceeds assuming the ball is in free fall until it identifies a solution trajectory where the value of the